RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Game serial files**

-_Note that at the time of writing, this installation method does not seem to be possible with the ARMSX3 and EmuCoreC emulators on Android._
+_Note that at the time of writing, this installation method does not seem to be possible with the EmuCoreC emulator on Android._

-First install your games inside aPS3e or RPCS3, then create an empty file in `~/ROMs/ps3` and name it as the game name followed by the .ps3 file extension, such as the following:
+First install your games inside aPS3e, ARMSX3 or RPCS3, then create an empty file in `~/ROMs/ps3` and name it as the game name followed by the .ps3 file extension, such as the following:
 ```
 ~/ROMs/ps3/Braid.ps3
 ```

 Then add the game serial to this file.
-This ID can be found inside aPS3e by long clicking on the game and then selecting _Show Game Info_ and it can be found in the RPCS3 GUI in the _Serial_ column.
+This ID can be found inside aPS3e by long clicking on the game and selecting _Show Game Info_, or in ARMSX3 by simply long clicking on the game, or in the RPCS3 GUI in the _Serial_ column.
 For example the game _Braid_ has a serial that is NPUB30133.
 So simply add the string NPUB30133 to the `Braid.ps3` file using a text editor or similar and the setup for this game is complete.

 To simplify the setup described above there is a convenient archive of .ps3 files available that covers most of the game library for this console.
 It can be downloaded from here:\
 https://raw.githubusercontent.com/Jetup13/Retroid-Pocket-4-Pro-Wiki/main/Files/ps3serials.zip

 Be aware that you need to change to the alternative emulator entry _RPCS3 Game Serial (Standalone)_ for this to work on desktop operating systems.
-On Android _aPS3e Game Serial (Standalone)_ is the default emulator for the ps3 system.
+On Android _aPS3e Game Serial (Standalone)_ is the default emulator for the ps3 system, or you can select _ARMSX3 Game Serial (Standalone)_ instead if you prefer to use this emulator.

 **Directories**